-Mineralogy: Aragonite forms at low temperatures near the Earth’s surface.
-It is found in the oxidation zone of ore deposits, as stalactites in caves, in the vicinity of hot springs, and in mineral veins.
-It can form coral-like aggregates in iron ore deposits, when it is known as flos-ferri.
-Aragonite displays a wide variety of colour, habit and appearance.
-It is most frequently sold as columnar radiating crystal clusters known as “sputniks”.
-Aragonite and calcite are pseudomorphs of calcium carbonate, and are chemically identical (aragonite forms under more limited physio-chemical conditions than calcite).
+Aragonite and calcite are pseudomorphs of calcium carbonate, and are chemically identical, though aragonite forms under more limited physio-chemical conditions than calcite.
 The two are differentiated by crystal system: aragonite is orthorhombic, while calcite is trigonal.
 Pearl, mother-of-pearl, abalone and many other shells and hard outer coverings of marine invertebrates are aragonite.
-The columnar crystals frequently twin, sometimes coming together as six individual crystals creating a pseudohexagonal column.
+The columnar crystals frequently twin, sometimes coming together as six individual crystals to create a pseudohexagonal column.
 Purple aragonite is a good example of this.
-Aragonite is a relatively unstable mineral, and can alter to calcite.
+Aragonite is a relatively unstable mineral, and can easily alter to calcite.